What is this Structured Elective about?

 Why should I take this Structured Elective?

-This Structured Elective is aimed at both the “General Elective” students with an interest in Chinese studies and the ones who are aiming to be able to communicate in Chinese language.
-The Chinese studies modules including society, culture, politics, law, economy and doing business in China.
-Modules are chosen to complement their on-going studies or personal interests.
+This Structured Elective is aimed at both the “General Elective” students with an interest in Chinese studies and the ones who are aiming to be able to communicate in the Chinese language.
+The Chinese studies modules include society, culture, politics, law, economy and doing business in China.
+Modules are chosen to complement their ongoing studies or personal interests.
 The language modules aim to develop language skills in all four areas: listening, speaking, reading and writing.
-The class is organised around interactive and communicate activities that will allow students to build all skills in the most efficient way.
-We believe provision of Electives within this structured manner, supports the spirit of UCD Horizons allowing students to direct their own journey of academic and personal progress.
+The class is organised around interactive and communication activities that will allow students to build all skills in the most efficient way.
+We believe the provision of Electives within this structured manner, supports the spirit of UCD Horizons allowing students to direct their own journey of academic and personal progress.

 How would this Structured Elective benefit me?

 On successful completion of Structured Elective in Chinese Language and Studies, students will:

 - Understand phrases, sentences or short conversations on topics such as daily routines, campus life, learning routines, when speech is clearly audible.

 - Communicate in routine tasks requiring a simple and direct exchange of information on topics given above.

 - Understand and fluently use everyday expressions and phrases in predictable situations.